 - Meeting with students at least three times per semester

 - Connecting with offices, departments, and faculty to ensure students' needs are met

 - Informing students about upcoming programs, workshops, seminars, and speakers

 Students are assigned to peer advisors with similar majors and co-curricular interests.

 Academic Resource Assistants

-These 19 peer advisors serve as resource assistants to our First Year Experience courses.
-These courses serve as an important introduction to our college community and academic life varying in topics from across our CORE curriculum.
-These students assist the growth of our students outside of the classroom within the areas of ePortfolios, hosting writing seminars and advising workshops in conjuction with Student Development and CSSE (Center for Student Success and Engagement).
+Academic Resource Assistants are peer advisors for our First Year Experience courses, which provide an important introduction to the MCLA community and academic life.
+Resource assistants also help with activities outside of the classroom such as ePortfolios, and hosting writing seminars and advising workshops in conjunction with Student Development and CSSE (Center for Student Success and Engagement).